everettstamm1/everettstamm1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm Everett Stamm, a second-year Ph.D.
+I'm Everett Stamm, a third-year Ph.D.
 Student in Economics at Boston University.
-My fields are trade, public, and history.
-My current research focuses on the relationship between local public good provision, residential sorting, and the political economy of housing regulation.
-I study this in both reduced form and structural econometric methods, often combining historical and modern data sources.
+I am an urban economist, researching topics such as local public goods, housing markets, and transportation policy.